PrivateCoffee/matrix-gptbot/README.md

 #### End-to-end encryption

-WARNING: Using end-to-end encryption seems to sometimes cause problems with file attachments, even in rooms that are not encrypted.
+WARNING: Using end-to-end encryption seems to sometimes cause problems with file attachments, especially in rooms that are not encrypted, if the same user also uses the bot in encrypted rooms.

 The bot itself does not implement end-to-end encryption.
 However, it can be used in conjunction with [pantalaimon](https://github.com/matrix-org/pantalaimon),